Mid July is the time to harvest Basil and make Pesto!

 I’ve also planted an Astilbe that I got at the local grocery store.
 It didn’t flower this year.
 All the buds got all wilty so I chopped them off to give the plant a better chance at long-term survival.
 There’s also a bleeding heart next to it.
 I’m hoping it will really fill out.
 I love bleeding hearts.

-I’m still in the market for more ferns and other shade plants as you can see.
+I’m still in the market for more ferns and other shade plants as you can see, but for those, I’m thinking about getting some outdoor pottery in hanover pa.
 I’m hoping the hydrangea might just flower next year.
 I’m also going to try to propagate the hydrangeas I have to see if I can make some more.

 It’s been a busy July and I’ve got more to share but the blog has fallen off my priority list.
 I’m loving my new job which has been keeping me busy and fulfilled which was my blog’s job at other points in time.